codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

 Performing Setup Logic
 ======================

 If you need to perform additional logic before the view is rendered, you can implement a ``mount()`` method.
-This method will be called once, just after the class is instantiated, and can be used to set additional properties or perform other logic.
+This method will be called just after the class is instantiated, and can be used to set additional properties or perform other logic.

 ::